qmk/qmk_firmware/docs/feature_ps2_mouse.md

 ### Interrupt Version (ARM chibios)

-pretty much any two pins can be used for the (software) interrupt variant on ARM cores, the example below uses A8 for clock, and A9 for data.
+Pretty much any two pins can be used for the (software) interrupt variant on ARM cores.
+The example below uses A8 for clock, and A9 for data.

 In rules.mk: